 If you are looking for a longer route, head west to Medora and hit the Maah Daah Hey Trail for a multi-day adventure.
 This epic 144-mile trail carves its way through craggy bluffs, vast badlands of which take you through Theodore Roosevelt National Park and the rolling prairies of North Dakota.

 The trail is teeming with wildlife like coyotes, eagles, big horn sheep, bison, deer, elk and wild horses.
 The trail itself is beautiful and has been called one of the best hikes in North Dakota.
-If hiking isn’t your cup of tea then you can also conquer the trail on a mountain bike or horseback.
+If hiking, or exploring some of caves in the US isn’t your cup of tea then you can also conquer the trail on a mountain bike or horseback.

 Travelers love visiting the reconstructed Fort Union Trading Post National Historic Site near Williston.
 In the mid-1800’s, this fort was an extremely important fur trading post on this side of the Missouri River.
 The fort gives you a glimpse of what life would have been like in North Dakota in the 1800’s